kubernetes-sigs/metrics-server/README.md

 Don't use Metrics Server when you need:
 - Non-Kubernetes clusters
 - An accurate source of resource usage metrics
-- Horizontal autoscaling based on other resources then CPU/Memory
+- Horizontal autoscaling based on other resources than CPU/Memory

 For unsupported use cases, check out full monitoring solutions like Prometheus.